augustoafleal/machine_learning_market_tokyo/README.md

 | R² | 0.8451 |
 | RMSLE | 0.2614 |
 | MAPE | 20.29% |

-## Future Improvements

-- Feature engineering for better handling of missing values
-- Model stacking and ensemble blending
-- Integration with an interactive dashboard for price predictions

 ## License

 This project is released under the MIT License.